 The tour begins at a small visitor's center where the tour operator checks you in and purchases your VIP tour tickets (you must bring $49 cash per person, tax is included).
 You can spend you're waiting time checking out a handful of exhibits on display, such as the troll from the first "Harry Potter" movie, and props from TV shows such as "Smallville" and "ER".
 Before the tour, guests are shown a 15-minute film chronicling the history of Warner Bros Studios, from the first talkie "The Jazz Singer", through to today's Matrix movies.
 The promo uses scenes from countless Warner Bros' classics, as well as rare bloopers.

 Then you hop aboard the small carts, and ride to the new Warner Bros.
 Museum, which houses a treasure trove of movie memorabelia.
 At last word, the upper level was devoted to the first two "Harry Potter; movies, WB's most popular movie franchise.
 Visitors tell me, however, that they don't give you enough time to spend in the museum as you might like - only about 30 minutes.
 Then it's out to the carts again, to settle back for the tour.
 These trams seat only two across, so everyone has a good view as you roll through the vast 110 acre lot.

 Once the Warner Bros VIP tour is done, the next stop is the Hollywood Blvd.
 You can visit Grauman's Chinese Theatre, the Walk of Fame, Dolby Theatre (home of the Oscar's) and view of the Hollywood Sign.

-*NOTE: Warner Bros tour guests will be travelling from Vegas to Los Angeles together with the Santa Monica tour guests in the same vehicle.
+*NOTE: All Warner Bros tour guests will be travelling from Vegas to Los Angeles together with the Santa Monica tour guests in the same minibus.
 Special itinerary instructions will be given to Warner Bros tour guests on how to meet back with their tour group once the Warner Bros VIP tour is finished.
 Please call for further information.